tmiddlet2666/coherence-playground/frameworks/README.md

 ## Building each of the projects.

-Run the following in each of the sub-directories:
+Run the following in each of the subdirectories:

 ```bash
 mvn clean install